SnowyPainter/Plato/README.md

 Volatility Forecaster predicts volatility of stocks.
 To use this model, just pass a raw price dataframe.
 Sometime, it isn't good for some stock pairs.

+## News Reader

+Read financial news for preventing or helping to buying or selling stocks.
+(Only positive/negtive)